awsdocs/amazon-sagemaker-developer-guide/doc_source/multi-model-endpoints.md

 ## Sample Notebooks for Multi\-Model Endpoints<a name="multi-model-endpoint-sample-notebooks"></a>

 For a sample notebook that uses SageMaker to deploy multiple XGBoost models to an endpoint, see the [Multi\-Model Endpoint XGBoost Sample Notebook](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/advanced_functionality/multi_model_xgboost_home_value/xgboost_multi_model_endpoint_home_value.ipynb)\.
 For a sample notebook that shows how to set up and deploy a custom container that supports multi\-model endpoints in SageMaker, see the [Multi\-Model Endpoint BYOC Sample Notebook](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/advanced_functionality/multi_model_bring_your_own/multi_model_endpoint_bring_your_own.ipynb)\.
 For instructions how to create and access Jupyter notebook instances that you can use to run the example in SageMaker, see [Use Amazon SageMaker Notebook Instances](nbi.md)\.
 After you've created a notebook instance and opened it, choose the **SageMaker Examples** tab to see a list of all the SageMaker samples\.
 The Multi\-Model Endpoint notebook is located in the **ADVANCED FUNCTIONALITY** section\.
 To open a notebook, choose its **Use** tab and choose **Create copy**\.

+## Setting SageMaker Multi\-Model Endpoint Model Caching Behavior<a name="multi-model-caching"></a>

+By default, multi\-model endpoints cache frequently used models in memory and on disk to provide low latency inference\.
+The cached models are unloaded and/or deleted from disk only when a container runs out of memory or disk space to accommodate a newly targeted model\.

+You can change the caching behavior of a multi\-model endpoint and explicitly enable or disable model caching by setting the parameter `ModelCacheSetting` when you call [create\_model](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sagemaker.html#SageMaker.Client.create_model)\.

+We recommend setting the value of the `ModelCacheSetting` parameter to `Disabled` for use cases that do not benefit from model caching\.
+For example, when a large number of models need to be served from the endpoint but each model is invoked only once \(or very infrequently\)\.
+For such use cases, setting the value of the `ModelCacheSetting` parameter to `Disabled` allows higher transactions per second \(TPS\) for `invoke_endpoint` requests comparted to the default caching mode\.
+Higher TPS in these use cases is because SageMaker does the following after the `invoke_endpoint` request:
++ Asynchronously unloads the model from memory and deletes it from disk immediately after it is invoked\.
++ Provides higher concurrency for downloading and loading models in the inference container\.
+The concurrency is a factor of the number of vCPUs of the container instance\.

+For guidelines on choosing a SageMaker ML instance type for a multi\-model endpoint, see [Instance Recommendations for Multi\-Model Endpoint Deployments ](#multi-model-endpoint-instance)\.

 ## Instance Recommendations for Multi\-Model Endpoint Deployments<a name="multi-model-endpoint-instance"></a>